kckenneth/GPFS_setup/mumbler.md

 5. close()

 ### 1. connect()
-This method will establish a connection to the database (file.db).
+This method will establish a connection to the database (f00.db).

 ### 2. cursor ()
 This will create an object where you can execute your input data.